Communications Degrees and Jobs

 What can you do with a Communications Degree?

 A degree in communications can take you down many different career paths.
-From working in relative isolation at home behind a computer screen to networking for public relations, a degree in communications can lead to a variety of jobs including:
+From working in relative isolation at home behind a computer screen to networking for public relations, a Degree in Communications can lead to a variety of jobs including:

-A degree in communications can provide career opportunities in the public and private sectors, and can even provide opportunities to work for yourself by starting your own business or working as a consultant.
+A Degree in Communications can provide career opportunities in the public and private sectors, and can even provide opportunities to work for yourself by starting your own business or working as a consultant.

 Associate Degree in Communications

-With an associate degree in communications, a student can prepare for a good entry-level job or it can be used as a stepping stone for further education.
+With an associate degree in communications, a student can prepare for a good entry-level job, or it can be used as a steppingstone for further education.

 While getting an associate degree, one will develop an understanding of the different ways to effectively communicate in a variety of fields including media and business.

 A great associate degree program will have a variety of hands-on opportunities in the various communications jobs to help students choose and prepare for a successful career.

 A communications degree may be awarded as an Associate of Science degree or an Associate of Arts degree depending on the educational institution.

 An Associate Degree in Communications can be found as a campus based program, a hybrid program, or fully online.
 A student’s GI Bill can be applied to any type of program (campus, hybrid, online) at an approved institution.